wandersick/englishize-cmd/README.md

 **[2019-05-13] Update:** As reported by a German user (thanks), some en-US files (e.g. ipconfig.exe.mui) are not included in the German release of Windows 10 since 1809.
 This doesn't seem to affect other countries or regions.
 For details and workarounds, refer to <a href="https://tech.wandersick.com/p/change-non-english-command-line.html?showComment=1557634972460#c6596996191145251864" target="_blank">this comment</a>.

+**[2021-03-27] Update:** Continued from the above, another German user reported an issue with the German 2004 version of Windows 10.
+In German Windows 10 2004, not only those files do not exist, but that putting the files back do not work.
+Again, this doesn't seem to affect other countries or regions.
+For a workaround, refer to <a href="https://github.com/wandersick/englishize-cmd/issues/2#issuecomment-808708906" target="_blank">this GitHub issue</a>.

 ## List of Features